 Windows 7 Beta is very stable.
 There are only a handful of beta testers that are reporting problems with the new operating system.
-Two of those problems will be addressed in this article.
-The first is for users who created a dual boot system to run Windows Vista and Windows 7 on the same computer while the second deals with missing DVD drives in Windows 7.
+Two of the problems will be addressed in this article.
+The first is experienced by users who created a dual boot system to run Windows Vista and Windows 7 on the same computer while the second deals with missing DVD drives in Windows 7.

 Windows 7 will not assign a drive letter to the Windows Vista partition by default.
 Some say this is on purpose while others think that it is a bug.
 There is however an easy fix to access the data on the Vista drive in Windows 7.